 “Do you know where to find people who can teach two professional dancers how to dance Dabke?”
-That was the question I got in a phone call from a production team member of the Dutch broadcasting station KRO-NCRV last spring.
+That was the question I got in a phone call last spring.
+It was from a production team member of the Dutch broadcasting station KRO-NCRV.
+They were preparing their visit to Jordan for the Dance around the world program.
+A belgium and a Dutch dancer visit different cultures and learn the local dance.
+To get to know and to understand the local culture better.

-My thoughts went back to the new years celebration where I saw this Dabke dance group performing in their traditional Jordanian costumes, dancing on live music!
-Fadi got them in touch with the Dutchies and a few months later this group showed Jan Kooijman and Ish Ait Hamout the first moves of Dabke in the beautiful surroundings of Little Petra.
+My thoughts went back to the new years celebration.
+This Dabke dance group was performing their traditional Jordanian costumes, dancing Dabka on live music!
+Fadi got them in touch with the Dutchies to see what was possible.
+Finally a few months later, this group showed Jan Kooijman and Ish Ait Hamout the first moves of Dabke.
+Even better that they had their dance class was located in the beautiful surroundings of Little Petra.
+The little brother of so well known Petra.

 This summer the crew visited Jordan to film these ‘dance classes’ with Ish and Jan.
 And after their efforts in Little Petra they enjoyed a BBQ at the B&B. Now I’m looking forward to the Jordan episode of “Dance around the world”!